Does Asking For A Credit Increase Affect Credit Score?

 If you could benefit from lowering your utilization or having access to more credit in case of emergencies, here are some pointers to help with requesting an increase.

-• Reduce balances that are much lower than credit limits before applying for new credit
+- Reduce balances that are much lower than credit limits before applying for new credit.

-So long as the credit records show that one has always made the payments on time and has a low credit utilization ratio, there should not be a problem with requesting for a higher credit limit.
+So long as the credit records show that one has always made the payments on time and has a low credit utilization ratio, there should not be a problem with requesting a higher credit limit.
 It is advisable to spend some time reviewing your credit reports from all three credit bureaus to confirm that everything is correct.

 It can also be useful to try to pay off your credit card balances more aggressively than usual for several months before the filing.
 This informs the issuer the applicant is willing to have more available credit and is in a better position to repay.